galvc/React-Messaging-Project/README.md

 - i removed setjoinscreen, the only thing it does is update the state of roomtojoin. i just bundled it up with the fetchmessagesbyroom because the error returns a 401 status code which means they are not a member of that room. so they are already checking for that. though i still wonder if theres a better way to let the component joinscreen know and show up for the alert
+- when to turn off isjoined and do i need it? is there a better way to show the component?  - no more isjoined
+- can i see the messages of a room without joining? - no, i have created a different screen to let the user know that you need to join first
+- replace the chat messages in the chatscreen with the messages of the new joined room - ok
+- i need to be subscribed first before i can set the users
+solutions: the only thing i really needed to do was make sure the currentRoom state isbeing updated, the users are being taken from the currentRoom anyway. so if that changes then the users will change and that will cascade down

 ## Todo